ajaxlab/package-json-type/md/interfaces/ipackagejson.md

 }
 ```

-and then had a “start” command that then referenced the npm\_package\_config\_port environment variable, then the user could override that by doing npm config set foo:port 8001.
+and then had a "`start`" command that then referenced the npm\_package\_config\_port environment variable, then the user could override that by doing npm config set foo:port 8001.

 *__see__*: [https://docs.npmjs.com/files/package.json#config](https://docs.npmjs.com/files/package.json#config)